samoftheanna/sawdust/README.md

 tyler was the genius behind it in the beginning, but when he went on to bigger and better, we decided to carry on.

-we meet once a month and try to learn and practice new skills as a group.
+we meet every other week and try to learn and practice new skills as a group.

 _here_ we will attempt to build a project together.